Antoniox200/SubtitleSynchronizer/README.md

 ### Windows:

-For Windows users, you can simply run the .exe file included in this repository.
+For Windows users, you can simply run the .exe file that can be downloaded [here](https://drive.google.com/uc?export=download&id=1lJLQKLXT1vyP3bhHfYZbW_LmAlHawPX9).

 ### Other platforms: